pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 order to avoid any test leakage.
 In case the validation triples should *not* be filtered when evaluating the test dataset, the argument ``filter_validation_when_testing=False`` can be passed to the two functions above.

-Please note that when using an :class:`pykeen.evaluation.Evaluator` directly in your custom workflow to evaluate your model, the set of *known* true triples consists of the training triples and the triples to evaluate on.
-However, you can provide additional triples, e.g. the validation triples, that should be added to the set of *known* triples during evaluation by passing these to the argument ``additional_filter_triples`` to the :func:`pykeen.evaluation.evaluate` as shown in the following:
+Please note that when using an :class:`pykeen.evaluation.Evaluator` directly in a custom workflow to evaluate your model, the set of *known* true triples comprises both the training triples and evaluation triples.
+However, you can provide additional triples, e.g. the validation triples, that should be added to the set of *known* true triples during evaluation with the ``additional_filter_triples`` argument in :func:`pykeen.evaluation.evaluate` (via :func:`pykeen.evaluation.Evaluator.evaluate`) as shown in the following:

 .. code-block:: python